Wendat Nation

-The Wendat Nation (or Huron-Wendat First Nation) is an Iroquoian-speaking confederacy nation that was established in the 17th century.
+The Wendat Nation (or Huron-Wendat First Nation) is an Indigenous First Nation of Wendat people in Quebec, established in the 17th century.
+Their Wendat language is a Northern Iroquoian language, and they primarily speak French.
+The First Nation now has two communities and Indian reserves, Wendake 7 and Wendake 7A, at Wendake, within Quebec City in Canada.

+The nation's historical territory was between Lake Simcoe and Georgian Bay, known as Wendake (Huronia).
+The 17th-century Beaver Wars drove surviving Wendats east to Quebec, under French protection.

+Name

 In the French language, used by most members of the First Nation, they are known as the Nation Wendat.
-The French gave the name Huron to the Wendat.
+The French gave the nickname Huron to the Wendat (from the French word hure, meaning "boar's head") because of the hairstyle of Huron men, who had their hair standing in bristles on their heads.
 Wendat (Quendat) was their confederacy name, meaning 'people of the island' or 'dwellers on a peninsula'.

-The nation inhabited the area between Lake Simcoe and Georgian Bay, historically known as Wendake (Huronia), conquered and devastated in the 17th century Beaver Wars, which prompted the surviving Hurons to move east to Quebec, under French protection.
-It now has two communities and reserves, Wendake 7 and Wendake 7A, at Wendake, Quebec, a municipality now enclosed within Quebec City in Canada.
+Territory

+The Wendat Nation have two urban reserves in Quebec City, Quebec: Wendake 7 and Wendake 7A.

-The 1760 Huron–British North American Peace Treaty, lost in 1824 but rediscovered in the 1990s, showed that a large chunk of land named Seigneurie de Sillery (now part of Quebec City) was sold to the Hurons in 1760 by the Jesuits.
+The 1760 Huron–British North American Peace Treaty, lost in 1824 but rediscovered in the 1990s, showed that a large chunk of land named Seigneurie de Sillery (now part of Quebec City) was sold to the Wendat in 1760 by the Jesuits.
 Therefore, the Wendats have a contemporary claim to this valuable land.